iivanoo/covid-apps-observer/data/data_jp/reports/resources/org.who.infoapp___3.1.1/report.md

 > This app sucks<br> :date: __2020-09-14 21:01:10__

 > Every time i open the app,doesnt work just tells us error on my huawei lite p7.
 Please developer work on it.<br> :date: __2020-08-18 11:59:51__

-> It doesn't even work<br> :date: __2020-07-30 20:38:39__

-> The app does not show me anything.
-Since I downloaded it I have not been able to use it.
-When I open it nothing shows so I wonder why some people are giving you thumbs up<br> :date: __2020-07-05 05:34:15__